10 of the Best Hiking Trails in Eastern Townships (Estrie Region)

 -Best time to visit (summer hiking): we highly recommend the end of summer and early fall (August, September and October).
 The weather will be pleasant and the likelihood of being harassed by bugs is significantly reduced.
 Moreover, July is when most people in Québec take their summer holidays.

-Want to Discover More Hiking Trails Around Montreal?
+Want to Discover More Hiking Trails in Southern Québec?

 If you like our photography, you might be interested in some of the gear we use to shoot our travel and hiking destinations.